-By volunteering in Belize you will get involved in a home building project that uses traditional and sustainable building methods, such as sandbag walls and reed composting, you will be helping orphans who, without the help of this project, would be desperately trying to find somewhere to live.
+Volunteer in Central America and you can help to build a sustainable home for orphans in Belize using traditional methods.
+You will learn sustainable and local approaches such as sandbag walls and reed composting.
+You and the local team will be helping orphans who are desperately trying to find somewhere to live.
 The young people are referred to the project by the police and social services, and are supporting the establishment of this self-sustainable community farm dedicated to the promotion of self reliance, harmonious living and above all, providing a safe, stable and healthy home for abused and abandoned girls.

 Why choose this project?